 Creating a semblance of order from within is the key to eliminating chaos in your life.
-I wanted to discuss this because spring is the time for bringing order into your home.
+I want to discuss the Konmari method, and taming life’s chaos, because I believe autumn is the time for bringing order into your home.

 It is wise to start from within.
 This is something I have learned from personal experience.
 And also my own inner tumult from my business.

 I suggest you consider doing what I did.
 I confronted my ‘mental closet’ for clarity and Marie Kondo for her organizing skills.
 Because there are often moments when I pray for lucidity.
-My mind is abuzz with the accumulation of a variety of ‘things.
-It needs a spring cleaning!
+My mind is abuzz with the accumulation of a variety of things.
+It needs a fall cleaning!

 There will always be the ‘things’ to get done and the projects that need me.
 There are life’s problems to deal with, remembering a birthday, staying in touch with family and close friends.
 Also, work in the community, bills to be paid, plants to be watered, the disposal needs fixing.
 There are trips to plan, shopping, and of course the unexpected.